PetrKryslUCSD/FinEtools.jl/README.md

 ## News

+- 09/20/2018: Separated out examples and tutorials from the FinEtools library itself.

 - 09/02/2018: Updated all examples for Julia 1.0.

 - 08/24/2018: Updated all tutorials for Julia 1.0, using the [Literate](https://github.com/fredrikekre/Literate.jl) workflow.